sybilhoangRG/support.balsamiq.com/content/ui101/controls/breadcrumbs.md

 ## How to Use Breadcrumbs

-* Include the name of the current page as the last item in the breadcrumb, but don't link it.
-It is generally good practice not to include links to the current page. [*(Nielsen Norman Group)*](https://www.nngroup.com/articles/breadcrumb-navigation-useful/)
+* Include the [name of the current page as the last item in the breadcrumb, but don't link it](https://www.nngroup.com/articles/breadcrumb-navigation-useful/ "Nielsen Norman Group").
+It is generally good practice not to include links to the current page.
 * Even though the title of the page may be indicated in the breadcrumb, it is good practice to repeat it below, as the breadcrumb itself is often small.
 * Use a single character to separate the links.
 The most common separators for breadcrumbs are the ">" and "/" characters.
 * There is some debate about whether breadcrumbs should show the site/application hierarchy or the path that the user has taken (i.e., more akin to the [origin of the name "breadcrumb"](https://en.wikipedia.org/wiki/Hansel_and_Gretel)).
-However, most guidelines recommend the former, where the links show the site hierarchy, rather than user's path. [*(Nielsen Norman Group)*](https://www.nngroup.com/articles/breadcrumb-navigation-useful/)
+However, most guidelines recommend the former, where the [links show the site hierarchy, rather than user's path](https://www.nngroup.com/articles/breadcrumb-navigation-useful/ "Nielsen Norman Group").
-* Place breadcrumbs above the content, but *not* above any primary navigation (such as a horizontal or header menu). [*(KDE Human Interface Guidelines)*](https://community.kde.org/KDE_Visual_Design_Group/HIG/Breadcrumbs)
+* Place breadcrumbs above the content, but [*not* above any primary navigation](https://community.kde.org/KDE_Visual_Design_Group/HIG/Breadcrumbs "KDE Human Interface Guidelines") (such as a horizontal or header menu).
 * Avoid using multiple sets of breadcrumbs on one page.